 Heathkit uses a string of three 1N191 diodes in series - probably to increase the PIV rating of the rectification.
 Lo and behold, all three diodes were shorted.
 Dead shorted.
 And of course I have no 1N191's, IN34's, or any germanium diodes in stock.
 So much for output testing the HW-8's until I hit Radio Shack or Cables and Connectors.
 Sigh.

 This rather annoys me, because I paid considerably more than top dollar for the IM-28 with the assurance that it worked "just fine."
 The VTVM did NOT work "just fine" and now all these months later I find that the RF probe was DOA, too.
-And to add insult to injury, a printed copy of the manual was never sent to me "under separate cover."
+And to add insult to injury, a printed copy of the manual promised to be sent to me "under separate cover" never was sent.
+Probably never even got printed.

 I'll never buy from that guy again.
 Ever.